Stuff I Would Actually Buy at IFTD 2019

 Accessory I Would Actually Buy: Fish Cat Cruzer

-Ok, If I had to start over, I wouldn’t start by buying a little mini boat.
-That doesn’t even make sense.
-But I’ve been wanting one of these little floatie boats forever.
+Ok, If I had to start over, I wouldn’t start by buying a mini boat.
+But I’ve been wanting one of these Cruzers for as long as I can remember.
 They’re super compact and light enough (18 lbs) to carry to specific river crossings or even hike a short trail to alpine lakes.
-A couple of the things I really like about this oversized floatie is it comes with oars and you actually sit up out of the river (sometimes I feel like a big tiger musky is going to gnaw on my leg).
+A couple of the things I really like about the Fish Cat Cruzer is that it comes with oars.
+Plus you can actually sit up out of the river.

 To avoid being in the halls of IFTD, where clearly, I didn’t belong, or at least that’s how it felt, I crammed my meetings into one days and did some of this for the other two days!